What travel insurance do I need?

 How fit do I need to be?

 For most of our trips you can expect to be riding a 4-6 hour a day and much of that time will be spent going uphill!
 It's not a race and you will have the opportunity to ride at a pace that suits you.
 If you have any doubts or concerns please don't hesitate to contact us to discuss this further and give you confidence in your decision to book.
+Each of our trips will tend to appeal to different rider levels, read the trip descriptions carefully before contacting us.

 You'll need a road bike in good working order with gearing to suit the mountainous terrain that you'll be tackling.
 Having low gears at your disposal will assist you to keep pedaling smoothly up the long climbs that you'll encounter.
 Compact or triple chainsets are the way to go to make life easier for you.
 Gearing can often be quickly and relatively cheaply altered by replacing the cassette on the rear wheel.
 Give us a call if you need to know more.